 Flood action groups are composed of local residents that represent a voice for their community on flood-related issues.
-They work closely with local authorities, the Environment Agency, water companies, landowners and businesses and other partner agencies involved in flooding to find ways to help reduce flood risk in their community.
+They work closely with local authorities, the Environment Agency, water companies, landowners, businesses and other partner agencies involved in flooding to find ways to help reduce flood risk in their community.

 There is no set format for flood action groups, though typically they consist of a small core group who meet on a regular basis.
 Often they are representatives of residents' associations, parish or town council sub-committees or any local residents wanting to set up a community group.